 This trend has now entered the K-12 mainstream and its expansion is quickening.
 But the challenges ahead for the next generation of personalized learning initiatives are significant.
-Schools have no choice but to personalize learning.
+The research evidence to support comprehensive personalized learning is thin, the approach requires big investments in educational technology, and educators must be committed to transforming how they teach for it to work.
+The evolution of personalized learning in recent years has led to a growing body of data from school systems that have had initiatives in place for at least a few years.
+October 19, 2016 – Education Week Personalized learning is not sweeping through schools, as some would have you believe.
+The U.S. Schools have no choice but to personalize learning.
 Personalized Learning Through the Eyes of a Child.
 Guest Post by Pam Lowe, Educator, Marketing Associate, and Personalized Learning Coach We’re learners even before the moment we are born.

 Nearly every observation made as babies is tucked away as a memory of a lesson learned.
 We all begin as learners naturally making our own discoveries.
 We are curious about how things work, and experiment with our own ideas.
 Our inner spirited learner says, “Get out of my way!”
+Recently for my birthday, my husband enrolled us in one of those painting party/classes where you can paint a picture with an instructor who demonstrates how to paint it.
+When we arrived, everything we needed for the class was laid out for all the participants, from paints to canvas to brushes.
 Get Rid of Grade Levels: A Personalized Learning Recipe for Public School Districts.
 Public schools play a huge role in developing learners to be successful when they leave school.

 So why are charters and private schools considered the best places for “personalized learning”?
 The problem with the current public education model is that it was created for the industrial revolution.
 In fact, U.S. Secretary of Education Arne Duncan said that the K-12 system “largely still adheres to the century-old, industrial-age factory model of education.”
-Essentially, students come to school at the elementary level excited about learning—but become disengaged by the time they get to high school, as evidenced by the graph to the right.
 Continuum of Self-Efficacy: Path to Perseverance.
 Self-efficacy holds significant implications both for learners and educators in the journey to nurture high levels of skill and knowledge.

 Knowing how to craft learning experiences that meld technology with the curriculum is key to crafting digital-age lessons.
 As digital tools are integrated seamlessly with sound pedagogical practice, a new classroom culture emerges.
 This is a culture focused on student-centered, personalized learning and shifting away from traditional teacher-centered classrooms.
 The digitally-rich lesson format below has evolved as technology has been infused into these lesson components: Whole-group instruction Guided practice Independent practice Reflection 1.
 Whole-group instruction has traditionally been delivered in lecture format: the teacher stands in front of the class and presents the same lesson to everyone at the same time.
 Nearpod is a free presentation tool available for all computers, tablets, and phones.
 2.